dushuynh/webdev-lab-dustinhuynh/reflection.md

 ### 05-css-grid

 These two grid exercises were really good.
 I followed the video from the start because I wasn't very familiar with grid.
 The exercises were helpful with learning the basics as well as some tricks with it.
 I wouldn't change anything.

+### 06-bootstrap

+Not sure why, but the instructions didn't work for me so I fully followed the videos.
+The first exercise is good.
+I thought it was a little weird to copy paste the base of the code, but it covers the basics fine.
+For the grid exercise it was very easy and somewhat similar to the css grid.
+The second grid exercise was good and its cool seeing a different way of making it responsive.
+The modal exercise was fine, but the video was a little messy.
+It was still useful though.
+I think more bootstrap functionality could have been shown, but I think it covered a good amount.